-- 2.3 In compiling the 2017/18 draft budget we have also examined budget performance during 2016/17 and then made any relevant budget corrections for staffing changes, levels of income, changes in legislation, increases in inflation, etc. - 2.4 Due to the need to get budget information to all of the PDG and Cabinet meetings during November and early December there are still a few key issues that have not been resolved or are still to be fully evaluated.
-These issues may either improve or worsen the summary budget position currently reported.
+- 2.3 In compiling the 2018/19 draft budget we have also examined budget performance during 2017/18 and then made any relevant budget corrections for staffing changes, levels of income, changes in legislation, increases in inflation, etc. - 2.4 Due to the need to get budget information to all of the PDG and Cabinet meetings during October and November there are still a few key issues that have not been resolved or are still to be fully evaluated.
+These issues may either improve or worsen the summary budget position currently reported and can be summarised as follows. - Application by the Devon Pool to become 100% Business Rates Pilot - Impact of new Homeslessness legislation from 01/04/18 - Impact of full rollout of Universal Credit from 01/04/18 - Autumn Statement announcement in November 2017 - Finalisation of Formula Grant settlement - Ongoing service reviews (including changes to fees/charges)